fastrgv/RufasSok/README.md

 initiates the Windows version using 30 second timeout rather than the 10 second default.

-**temporary workaround: ...this feature is not yet working properly.
-FTTB please manually edit the first line in ~/data/resume.txt to set the timeout value.**

 The default method used by embedded solver Hbox5 [ (.)-key ] can now be set using the k-key, where k is 0..5.